 The following are helpful sexual issues links to web sites and recommended resources to assist you in your marriage.
 We pray they will lead you to a healthier sexual relationship within your marriage:

 Sexual Issues Links to Web Sites:

 • Authenticintimacy.com This is a non-profit organization, designed “to minister to women on topics related to intimacy in marriage and intimacy with God.”
 Authors, Dr. Juli Slattery and Linda Dillow, among others, address “sexual intimacy within the framework of marriage.
 But they also speak into the emotional and spiritual intimacy of women.”
 Their intent is “to empower you with God’s perspective.
-They also help you understand your unique role and beauty as a woman.”
+Additionally, they help you understand your unique role and beauty as a woman.”

 • Barbarawilson.org On this web site, you will find resources you can obtain and audios you can listen to.
 The topics address “how you can heal from your sexual past, whether it’s from your own choice, or someone else’s choice forced on you, as in abuse or rape…” As Barbara Wilson writes, “Maybe you’re one of the casualties of casual sex.
 I was.
 And then God healed me.
 The great news is… He wants to do the same for you.”